Did Southwest Airlines do enough for fare glitch victims?

 “I called Southwest first, and was told there was a three-hour wait just to speak to someone,” she told me.
 “I waited and waited and never spoke to anyone.
 So I called the bank.
 They said I would have to file a fraud claim — which is exactly what this is.”

-The day after Southwest’s sale was supposed to be a quiet Saturday for me.
+The day after Southwest’s sale, I expected a quiet Saturday.
 I planned to drive from Chicago to the Wisconsin Dells with my family, with a stopover at the Mustard Festival in Middleton, Wis.
 But then readers like Atkinson and Solis started calling me, exasperated by having to wait in a long “hold” queue to get their billing errors fixed.
 I spent the afternoon with a hot dog in one hand and an iPhone in the other, advocating for passengers’ refunds.
+(Related: Southwest’s Laraba says booking glitch “neither the experience nor the impression we hope to leave with our customers.”

 Southwest says that it called in all its available employees, and they began to void each erroneous transaction manually.
-I contacted Southwest on behalf of Solis, Atkinson and several other passengers who had alerted me to the problem transactions, and by Saturday evening, all their money had been refunded.
+On behalf of Solis, Atkinson, and several other passengers who had informed me about the problem transactions, I reached out to Southwest, and by Saturday evening, the airline had refunded all their money.
 By Monday, the airline said, it had found every erroneous booking and was reversing the charges.
 It also agreed to pay any overdraft fees on debit card purchases and offered affected customers a $150 flight voucher.

 But for Solis, it was too little, too late.
 She rebooked her flight to San Diego on Delta Air Lines, paying $100 more than the original sale price.